xinyuz1996/cherry/README.md

   > Ph.D.
 Candidate in Mechanical Engineering at Georgia Institute of Technology.
   > Exploratory Analysis and Missing Data Imputation in R.
 * Feng Yu - (fyu9@ucmerced.edu)
   > Ph.D.
 Candidate in Quantitative and Systems Biology Program at University of California, Merced.
   > Data Colloction, Biological Model Improvement, and Narrative Writing.

-**Who we are**
+## Who we are:

-We are high school classmate with diversity background.
-We love data science and programming.
-More importantly, we care about
+High school classmates with diverse backgrounds but common interests in this cherry tree peak bloom competition.
+We share our different knowledge and skills to promote a better statistical phenological cherry peak bloom prediction model considering both theoretical biology insights and robust practical algorithms.
-our earth.
-We want to use our knowledge and skill to raise awareness of climate change and environmental protection.
+We are a group of people who enjoy data science and love applying our knowledge to real-life scenarios.
+We hope that our work could provide more insights or inspirations to the area of statistical phenological study.

 ## TL:DR